-The PSP PCTF does not assume that a single Issuer or Verifier is solely responsible for all of the atomic processes.
-An organization may choose to outsource or delegate the responsibility of an atomic process to another party.
-Therefore, several bodies might be involved in the PSP PCTF assessment process, focusing on different atomic processes, or different aspects (e.g., security, privacy, service delivery).
-It remains to be determined how such multi-actor assessments will be conducted.
+by design, the PCTF does not assume that a single provider is solely responsible for all of the atomic processes.
+Therefore, several bodies might be involved in the PCTF assessment process, focusing on different atomic processes, or different aspects (e.g., security, privacy, service delivery).
+Consideration must be given as to how to coordinate several bodies that might need to work together to yield an overall PCTF assessment.
+The organization being assessed is accountable for all parties within the scope of the assessment.
+The organization may decide that this is not feasible, nonetheless the organization remains accountable.
+Such cases will be noted in the assessment.